nikola-spasojevic/Job_Title_Recommender/README.md

 This, combined with a Trie datastructure that simulates a graph of letter states, takes into account the input string and search all subtrees for possible word endings, along with their realtive word frequencies and returns a ranking of the top 5 results.

 **Example**

-e.g. when inputting the word: 'jav', we can get a few possible results ranked by there relative unigram frequency scores:
+when inputting the word: 'jav', we can get a few possible results ranked by there relative unigram frequency scores:

 	input: job_title_recommender.auto_complete('jav')